-I was recently asked by an Army veteran if there were other fitness tests out there to challenge/ test people who want to be “Tactically Fit”.
-This particular veteran likes to stay as fit as he was while serving more than 10 years ago and still manages an above average Army PFT for age groups 20 years younger.
-These are great health and fitness goals to ace a basic PFT, but is it really a Tactical Fitness Test?
-No — See the multiple dimensions required in creating a foundation to be “tactically fit” in order to have the ability to perform some of the most dangerous jobs in the world — defending / protecting our country and communities.
+I recently was asked by an Army veteran whether there were other fitness tests out there to challenge people who want to be tactically fit.
+This particular veteran likes to stay as fit as he was while serving more than 10 years ago and still manages an above-average Army physical fitness test for age groups 20 years younger.
+These are great health and fitness goals to ace a basic PFT, but is it really a tactical fitness test?
+No -- see the multiple dimensions required in creating a foundation to be “tactically fit” in order to have the ability to perform some of the most dangerous jobs in the world, defending and protecting our country and communities.

-Tactical Fitness is the new fitness genre and I personally define it as: The ability to perform military, police, and fire fighter job related skills such as running, rucking, swimming, buddy rescue, equipment carry, requiring upper body and lower body strength and muscle endurance.
-I have been wanting to make an all inclusive tactical fitness test for a while now.
-The test below has no scientific study behind it, these are simply my opinions what tactical athletes should be able to do.
-However, all these events are commonly used testing events used by many military, special ops teams, SWAT Teams, police and fire fighters.
+Tactical fitness is the new fitness genre that I define as the ability to perform military, police and firefighter job-related skills such as running, rucking, swimming, buddy rescue and equipment carry.
+Those skills require upper- and lower-body strength and muscle endurance.
+I have been wanting to make an all-inclusive tactical fitness test for a while now.
+The test below has no scientific study behind it; these are simply my opinions what tactical athletes should be able to do.
+However, all these events are commonly used testing events used by many military, special ops teams, SWAT teams, police and firefighters.

-These are the twelve events I call the Tactical Fitness Dirty Dozen that I pulled from various military, police, and fire fighting fitness tests to create an all inclusive fitness challenge for those of you who want to be ready for anything.
+These are the 12 events I call the Tactical Fitness Dirty Dozen.
 There is a grading system that is quite generous in basic pass/fail standards as well as a max point system of 100 points.

 The events justification:

-25# Pullup — Weighted pullups are required as most gear a tactical operator wears will weigh anywhere from 15-25lbs minus the back pack.
-Minimum is 2 reps / maxing is 10 reps.
-1 point for each rep for a total of 10 points and minimum of 2 reps.
+25# pull-up -- Weighted pull-ups are required as the most gear a tactical operator wears will weigh anywhere from 15-25 pounds, minus the backpack.
+The minimum is two reps; the max is 10 reps.
+One point for each rep for a total of 2-10 points.

-Body Weight bench press — Upper body strength with combination of moving your body weight for multiple repetitions to test pushing power of the tactical athlete.
-Minimum points for 5 reps (2 pts) and maximum (10) points for 15 reps.
+Body-weight bench press -- Upper-body strength with a combination of moving your body weight for multiple repetitions to test the pushing power of the tactical athlete.
+The minimum points are for five reps (two points), and the maximum (10 points) is for 15 reps.

-Dead Lift (1.5x BW) — Can you lift more than your own body weight.
+Deadlift (1.5x body weight) -- Can you lift more than your own body weight?
 Practicing this event alone will help a tactical athlete learn proper lifting techniques and build a stronger foundation to move heavy weight when required.
-1 rep P/F but 2 points per rep until 5 reps for more points.
-Minimum points for 2 reps (1 pt) and maximum (10) points for 5 reps.
+One rep is pass/fail, but two points per rep until five reps for more points.
+The minimum points for two reps (one point) and maximum (10) for five reps.

-Fireman carry — Can you rescue your buddy and carry for 100yds?
-Pass/ Fail criteria (5 pts pass)
+Fireman carry -- Can you rescue your buddy and carry for 100 yards?
+Pass/fail criteria (five points for passing)

-400m sprint - Can you run fast (no gear)?
+400-meter sprint -- Can you run fast (no gear)?
 60 seconds max points/80 seconds minimum standard.
 Sometimes speed is essential.
-Minimum points for 80 seconds (1 pt) and maximum (10) points for 60 seconds.
+Minimum points for 80 seconds (one point) and maximum (10) for 60 seconds.

-300yd shuttle run - Can you run back and forth quickly (6 x 50m shuttle)?
+300-yard shuttle run -- Can you run back and forth quickly (6 x 50-meter shuttle)?
 60 seconds max/80 seconds minimum standard.
-Minimum points for 80 seconds (1 pt) and maximum (10) points for 60 seconds.
+Minimum points for 80 seconds: one point.
+Maximum for 60 seconds: 10 points.

-Plank pose - Can you hold the plank pose for 1 minute minimum.
-Get extra points for every minute after that and max out at 5 minutes.
-1 point 1 minute.
-Add a points for each minute up to 5 minutes.
-Max points 5 points.
+Plank pose -- Can you hold the plank pose for a minimum of one minute?
+Get extra points for every minute after that and max out at five minutes.
+One point, one minute.
+Add a point for each minute up to five minutes.
+Max points: five points.

-3 mile timed run — The three mile timed run.
-Can you run 3 miles without stopping?
+3-mile timed run -- Can you run three miles without stopping?
 Then you pass.
-If you get 18 minutes you max the test and can pick up a few more points if you can keep it under 23 minutes.
-10 points for 18 min / 1 point less for each 30 seconds until max point time of 23 minutes.
+If you get 18 minutes, you max the test and can pick up a few more points if you can keep it under 23 minutes.
+Ten points for 18 minutes, one point less for every 30 seconds until the minimum point time of 23 minutes.

-50 lbs ruck in under 1 hour (4 miles) - This is the minimum standard for Army rucking times.
-Can you pace yourself at a perfect 15 min mile with 50lb back pack or weight vest.
+50-pound ruck in under 1 hour (4 miles) -- This is the minimum standard for Army rucking times.
+Can you pace yourself at a perfect 15-minute mile with a 50-pound backpack or weight vest.
 No need to go too fast on this event.
 It is about finishing on a steady pace.
-No extra points for getting under 1 hour.
-10 points pass or fail.
+No extra points for getting under one hour.
+Ten points, pass or fail.

-Swim - Can you swim? - If you cannot swim you are ineffective on 75% of this planet.
-Be an asset not a liability to your team, yourself, and your family.
-This is a basic survival skill we all should know how to do.
-5 Points for just knowing how to swim.
+Swim -- Can you swim?
+If you cannot swim, you are ineffective on 75% of this planet.
+Be an asset to your team, yourself and your family.
+This is a basic survival skill we should know how to do.
+Five points for just knowing how to swim.

-500m swim — Any stroke.
-Swim 500m non-stop and you pass.
-Get 500m in 6 min or less and max out the swim test.
+500-meter swim — Any stroke.
+Swim 500 meters nonstop, and you pass.
+Get 500m in six minutes or less and max out the swim test.
 You can get extra points until the 11th minute.
-5 points for maxing the swim / 1 point less for every minutes until the 10th minute.
+Five points for maxing the swim, one point less for every minute until the 10th minute.

-25m Life saving buddy tow - Can you dive to the bottom of a pool (8-9ft) grab a unconscious buddy and tow him 25m to the other end of the pool?
-Pass or fail — 5 points.
+25-meter lifesaving buddy tow -- Can you dive to the bottom of a pool (8-9 feet), grab a unconscious buddy and tow him 25 meters to the other end of the pool?
+Pass or fail -- five points.

 Here is a chart to make it easier to understand: